Donald Trump is really complicating Sen. Flake's reelection effort

 “I don’t ever remember seeing a president hurting his own solely by politics,” she said.
 “Every time (Trump) attacks (Flake) it endangers his ability to win a primary.
 Even if he wins this primary, he’s more damaged and he has to spend more resources that could have been used in a general election.”

-No Democratic candidate has announced yet but the most likely candidate is Rep. Krysten Sinema who represents Tucson.
+No Democratic candidate has announced yet but the most likely candidate is Rep. Kyrsten Sinema who represents the 9th District, including parts of Phoenix.
 Sinema, elected as a progressive, has moderated her voting record and voted against her party at times, including her opposition to Rep. Nancy Pelosi to be Democratic leader.

 And other Republican candidates could jump in the Republican primary as well.
 Former Arizona Republican Party chairman who also ran Trump’s Arizona campaign, Robert Graham, is also considering a run.
 He said on MSNBC Tuesday that he hasn’t made a commitment yet but he’s doing “what we can to support the president.”

-Note: CORRECTION (Aug.
-23, 11:30 a.m.): An earlier version of this article misspelled Rep. Sinema’s first name, it is Kyrsten, not Krysten.
-It also incorrectly described her congressional district, which includes parts of Phoenix, not her hometown of Tucson.